 - You may wish to ask the viewer questions too and it’s handy to have these in mind.
 A few examples of what you may wish to ask are whether they looking for a long/short term let, when are they looking to move in, why they are moving and what they do for a living.
 Try to think of things that would help you to decide who would be the best tenant for you.

 What if a tenant wants to make an offer?

 - The viewer may express their interest in taking the property there and then or may ask what they should do if they want to take it.
 Simply direct them back to us.
 We will contact you with details of anyone interested in applying for your property.

 - Once you’ve given us the OK, we’ll complete our thorough tenant reference checks and keep you updated with the progress.
 References usually take 3-5 working days to complete.
 Once completed, we’ll send you a copy of the reference report(s) for your approval.
 At this point, you will also have the opportunity to purchase rent guarantee insurance, should you wish.

 - We recommend that you take a holding deposit to ensure the tenant is committed to your property, however due to the tenant fees ban, holding deposits can only be held for a short period of time.
 YOU SHOULD NOT TAKE A HOLDING DEPOSIT UNTIL WE ADVISE YOU TO DO SO.

 What happens next?

-Once referencing is complete, we’ll email you your bespoke contract, if we are helping you with any other aspects of the let (bespoke tenancy agreement, deposit lodging, contract esigning, inventory etc) or if we will be managing your property, we will be in touch with you in due course.
+During the referencing process, if we are providing you with a tenancy agreement, we will send you a copy for you to review.
+If we are helping you with any other aspects of the let (deposit lodging, inventory etc) or if we will be managing your property, we will be in touch with you in due course.

 If you are concerned about the level of interest in your property, please contact the office on 03300883973 or via email at email@example.com.
 We are always happy to offer our recommendations on improving your property’s performance.